Research

 (with Kurt Mitman, Monika Piazzesi, and Martin Schneider)

-We model the technology of housing services as a function of family size and show how this helps us explain several fact about expenditure shares, ownership status, and savings rates of couples vs singles.
-We leverage the presence of young (and not so young) adults living with parents to teasing out the importance of rental and credit markets for understanding differences in ownership rates across countries.
+We develop a theory of housing consumption by family size and show how this helps us explain several fact about expenditure shares, ownership status, and savings rates of couples vs singles.
+We leverage the presence of young (and not so young) adults living with parents to argue that rental market wedges drives differences in ownership rates across countries.